EduJacinto/EduJacinto/README.md

 # EduJacinto
-> Hello, I am a CompSci student 💻
+> Hello, I am a Junior at the University of North Florida studying Computer Science 💻

-> I will be using this GitHub mostly to post my projects 👾
+> I will be using this GitHub for version control (of course) and to host my personal and school projects.

 > I would also like to collaborate with others!

-> Cheers!